VigneswarM/SoftwareMeasurement/README.md

 ## Code Churn Calculation( Metric 5)
 - [x] How we implemented in our project?

-Two versions of project need to be considered along with all the commits in between the versions.
-We used [cloc](http://cloc.sourceforge.net/#Overview) to count the lines of code and performed the below calculations sequentialy to obtain results
+Two versions of the project need to be considered along with all the commits in between the versions.
+We used [cloc](http://cloc.sourceforge.net/#Overview) to count the lines of code and performed the below calculations sequentially to obtain results

  - Firstly, execute command ``` cloc-1.64.exe proj_V1 ``` , this will provide loc of V1(Version 1)